eric2323223/jekyll-now/drafts/GPT.md

  -   To have any chance at solving this task, a model is forced to learn syntax, semantics, encode facts about the world, etc.
 -   Given enough data, a huge model, and enough compute, can do a reasonable job!
 -   Empirically works better than translation, autoencoding: “Language Modeling Teaches You More Syntax than Translation Does”
+### The most substantial upgrade that OpenAI GPT proposed is to get rid of the task-specific model and use the pre-trained language model directly!
 ### GPT1: 可以直接加速finetune训练
 ![enter image description here](https://openai.com/content/images/2018/06/zero-shot-transfer@2x.png)
 ### LM works with all types of finetune tasks